top-logic/.github/profile/README.md

 ## Professional Services

 [Business Operation Systems GmbH](https://top-logic.com) provides professional services for TopLogic open source.
 TopLogic engineers are experienced over several years in industrial TopLogic projects.
-To make your TopLogic open source project a success, we provide various types of services:
+To make your TopLogic project a success, we provide various types of services:

-* Training and coaching
-* IT architecture consulting
-* Solution consulting
-* Solution reviews
-* Technical support

-For subscribing go to TODO.
+ * TopLogic Labs - Not sure if TopLogic is the right solution for your problem?
+Let's discuss your project.
+In just a few days, our experts will show you amazing solutions for almost all your digitisation challenges.
+ * TopLogic Coaching - We coach development teams in the use of TopLogic, review modelling results and train them in the use of TopLogic.
+ * Component development - Happy with TopLogic but missing a component?
+Due to TopLogic's extensibility, we are happy to develop all kinds of extensions and integrations - either just for you or in a joint community effort.
+ * TopLogic Application Development - Not enough free capacity to start your own TopLogic development?
+No problem, we are happy to solve all kinds of digitisation challenges at an amazing speed.
+We are happy to discuss your needs.

+Please feel free to contact us at https://top-logic.com/kontakt/